Application setup

 A policy is simply a group of reusable common settings that can be assigned to an application.
 You can reuse the same policy by applying it to one or more applications.

-4. Branding policy Adds your unique branding to customer experiences.
+Allows you to add unique branding to customer experiences.

 Optional settings